akshat029/Web-based-Typing-Mastery-/Coffeetyper-Svelte-master/README.md

 ### Stack

-written in [Svelte](https://svelte.dev) with Typescript and uses Windicss in conjuction with Postcss.
+Coffeetyper is written in [Svelte](https://svelte.dev) with Typescript and uses Windicss in conjuction with Postcss.

-### Should you use it?
+### Should you use Coffeetyper?

 It still lacks some features and isn't so feature rich as Monkeytype.
 But it provides the most important functions and statistics of a typing test and is definitely useable.